harleypig/loginfiles/README.md

 * ssh user@host command

-Running this runs the command (which must be a fully qualified path to the command) and returns to the caller.
+This runs the command (which must be a fully qualified path to the command) and returns to the caller.

     $ ssh testloginfiles@localhost /home/testloginfiles/test.sh
     /home/testloginfiles/test.sh (-: hB) (login_shell       off)

 * ssh user@host -t command

+This runs the command (which must be a fully qualified path to the command) and returns to the caller.

+    ssh -t testloginfiles@localhost /home/testloginfiles/test.sh
+    /home/testloginfiles/test.sh (-: hB) (login_shell       off)
+    Shared connection to localhost closed.

 ### su